department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/purchase-loan.md

 ### Can I get a VA-backed purchase loan?

-You may be able to get a VA-backed purchase loan if **all of the following are true for you**:
+You may be able to get a VA-backed purchase loan if you meet all of the requirements listed below.

+**All of these must be true.
+You:**
--	You qualify for a VA-backed home loan Certificate of Eligibility (COE), **and**
+-	Qualify for a VA-backed home loan Certificate of Eligibility (COE), **and**
--	You meet our—and your lender’s—standards for credit, income, and any other requirements, **and**
+-	Meet our—and your lender’s—standards for credit, income, and any other requirements, **and**
--	You will live in the home you’re buying with the loan
+-	Will live in the home you’re buying with the loan

 [See if you qualify for a VA-backed home loan Certificate of Eligibility (COE)](/housing-assistance/home-loans/eligibility/)
 </div>